Securitisation as a Credit Risk Diffuser

 Please see 4.1 Specific Disclosure Laws or Regulations regarding the penalties imposed for non-compliance with the periodic disclosure requirements.

-Under Article 28 of the Securitisation Regulation, the originator, sponsor or SSPE may use the service of a third party to assess and confirm the compliance of the securitisation with the STS criteria.
-These services are typically provided by credit rating agencies (CRAs) which that have been registered or certified in accordance with Regulation (EC) 1060/2009 on CRAs (CRA Regulation) and shall be authorised by the Member States’ competent authorities to engage in compliance assessments.
-The CRA Regulation focuses on three aspects that aspire to secure the integrity of the final assessment and a high level of investor protection.
-In particular:
+Under Article 28 of the Securitisation Regulation, the originator, sponsor or SSPE may use the services of a third party to assess and confirm the compliance of the securitisation with the STS criteria.
+These services are typically provided by CRAs that have been registered or certified in accordance with Regulation (EC) 1060/2009 on CRAs (CRA Regulation) and been authorised by the member states’ competent authorities to engage in compliance assessments.
+The CRA Regulation focuses on three aspects that aspire to secure the integrity of the final assessment and a high level of investor protection: